jlconlin/jekyll-revealify-plugin/README.md

 you were using the default "white" theme it would be "reveal.js/css/theme/white.css".

-To specify a configuration for Reveal itself, add a `revealjs-config.js` include to your site.
+To specify the reveal.js configuration, add a `revealjs-config.js` include to your site.
 This file should be in the format of a JavaScript object which can be directly pasted into the `Reveal.initialize` function call.